Is a cash-out refinance a good idea?

 If you need to borrow a large sum of money, and you have plenty of home equity, a cash-out refinance is often the cheapest way to do it.

-A cash–out refinance lets you borrow against the value of your home.
-Since these are ‘secured’ loans – meaning the house is used as collateral – they have much lower interest rates than other forms of borrowing.
+A cash-out refinance lets you borrow against the value of your home.
+Since these are secured loans — meaning the house is used as collateral — they have much lower interest rates than other types of loans.

-For example, current mortgage interest rates for someone with strong credit are around 3% – whereas personal loan rates range from about 6% to over 20%.
+For example, current mortgage interest rates for borrowers with strong credit are around the mid-3% range — whereas personal loan rates range from about 6% to over 20%.

-- You could lock in a lower interest rate on your mortgage
+- You could lock in a lower interest rate on your home loan

-- You can use the funds for any purpose; debt consolidation and home improvements are popular uses
+- You can use the funds for any purpose; debt consolidation, home renovations, and home improvements are popular uses

 - You don’t need a specified purpose for the funds; you can even put them toward things like emergency funds and investments